transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 ## Step 6: Watch It Go

 After submitting, your task will appear at the top of the **Runs** list where you can watch your job progress in real-time.
-Transformer Lab spins up a RunPod pod in the background, runs the task, and streams the logs back to you.
+Transformer Lab spins up a Runpod pod in the background, runs the task, and streams the logs back to you.

 When the task finishes, the output artifacts (model checkpoints, machine logs, whatever the task produces) will be accessible in your run history.